czymara/czymara.github.io/_pages/research.md

   <div class="pub-links">
     <a href="https://doi.org/10.4324/9781003533368-8" target="_blank" rel="noopener"><i class="fas fa-arrow-up-right-from-square"></i> View</a>
     <a href="/files/Czymara_2024_Catalyst-of-hate-Ethnic-insulting-on-YouTube.pdf" target="_blank" rel="noopener"><i class="fas fa-file-pdf"></i> PDF</a>

+    <a href="#" class="abstract-toggle">▼ Abstract</a>
   </div>

+  <div class="pub-abstract">Mass media has long been discussed as an essential determinant of threat perceptions about immigration.
+We examine how media consumption shapes concerns about immigration in Germany over 15 years.</div>
 </div>

 <div class="pub-entry">